cgorshing/ueberauth_stackoverflow/README.md

 This is not ready for public consumption yet.
 This is in alpha stage and there are some issues that need to be sorted out before it will be ready for others to use. (i.e. handling gzipped compression).
-The gzipped compression probably should be handled in hackey (which is what most of the ueberauth strategies use).
+The gzipped compression probably should be handled in hackney (which is what most of the ueberauth strategies use).
 There is [an outstanding issue](https://github.com/benoitc/hackney/issues/155) for this and I'm looking at submitting a PR for this feature.